gmturn/tls-server-messaging/README.md

 3. Usage

 ## Overview
-This project si a simple messaging program that utilizes a client and server SSL wrapped socket.
+This project is a simple messaging program that utilizes a client and server SSL wrapped socket.
 The client connects to the server via the specified port in the .conf file.
 The client and server can then send secure messages through TLS.
 The connection terminates when the client disconnects from the server.

 ## Installation and Setup
 Run the following command in your terminal: